 The Thinking Woman’s Guide to Breast Cancer is the story of her journey and the things she learned along the way.
 This information helped her to make informed decisions about her treatment, and it also helped her to make the lifestyle changes that she hopes will keep her in remission.
 This is the book she wished she had before, during, and after her treatment.

 Dr. Maker is retired from a distinguished career as a professor and author of leading textbooks in the field of College Reading.
 She lives in Los Angeles with her two dogs.

-You can keep in touch at TWGbreastcancer.org.
-Participate in a forum, read blog posts, and subscribe to a free newsletter with updates about breast cancer.
+You can keep in touch at TWGbreastcancer.com.
+Read blog posts and subscribe to a free newsletter with updates about breast cancer.

 “Comprehensive patient health collection”

 “This title is recommended for most comprehensive patient health collections.”

 “This highly recommended pick should be in every general lending library and in every health or women’s issues collection. ”

 “Because of Dr. Maker’s academic background as a researcher, she discovered facts about the disease and its treatments about which lay people may not know.”